React VS. Angular

 Final Thoughts

 In summary, it all comes down to personal preference, knowledge, and habits.
-Also, being aware of app development costs is vital to making an informed decision when selecting between Angular and React for your project.
+Also, knowing app development costs is key.
+It helps when choosing between Angular and React for your project.
 You would definitely profit more from beginning with React as a newbie programmer.
 As a seasoned developer, you must simply stick to what you are more familiar with.

-Regardless of your decision, it’s important to note that Angular and React programmers currently command better incomes and more attention.
-Single-page apps continue to gain popularity, which is also a reason why both of these frameworks will continue to be developers’ top choices.
+Your decision aside.
+It’s important to note this: Angular and React programmers earn more.
+They also get more attention.
+Single-page apps are more and more popular.
+This is a reason why both of these frameworks will stay top choices for developers.
 However, if you require help with web or app development, talk to our expert developers right away!